mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 ## Configure the Stylesheet

-Now we'll configure the stylesheet to match the Protomaps tiles we downloaded.
-This involves downloading the matching Protomaps stylesheet, sprites, and fonts, then storing them locally in your repository.
+Now we'll update our Maplibre to load PMtiles support, and configure the stylesheet to match the Protomaps tiles we downloaded.

-### Update index.html
+### Add PMTiles Support

 Update your `index.html` to load PMTiles support.